 Doug Stone Jazz is a community for jazz improvisers created by Doug Stone, a tenor saxophonist and jazz educator.

-Doug creates focused, actionable plans that help improvisers and educators address the issues standing between them and their goals.
+Doug creates focused, actionable plans that help improvisers address the issues standing between them and their goals.

 The first half of the concert closed with my “Nasty Dance”, a Joe Lovano feature from Mel Lewis days.
 I am starting there because of the tenor playing of Doug Stone.
 To even play this piece is hard enough but Doug took it to places I had not imagined—it was virtuoso playing on the highest plane and I frankly don’t know how he managed it.
 When you “show your ass” to the world, it better be blemish- free—his shone like a baby.
 His other solo offerings were good too, but this was a performance I won’t forget.
 I wouldn’t hire him, I’d kidnap him.